On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Discussion

 Even though comparing prospective acquisition speeds was out of the scope of this project, we provide a brief discussion.
 While the reconstruction performance of Cartesian rectilinearly subsampled data was inferior to Cartesian non-rectilinear, someone could argue about the trade-off between acquisition speed and quality, as MRI scanners can perform rectilinear sampling in fast acquisition times \cite{21391}, while strategies such as VDPD or Gaussian 2D can be slower due to physical limitations.
 For instance, in the prospective case these strategies may require large gradient switches in the MRI scanner due to the enlarged $k$-space spacing which can cause extended times due to hardware constraints, whilst in the retrospective settings, efficient algorithms are used to pick the samples.

 On the other hand, our results indicated that synthesized radial or spiral schemes on the Cartesian grid using the CIRCUS method provided similar performance to VDPD and Gaussian 2D schemes.
 In the original paper \cite{circus}, the authors state that their method improved sampling efficiency over VDPD while maintaining the reconstruction performance in the prospective case.

 However, prospective non-Cartesian sampling trajectories do not sample on a Cartesian grid, and therefore samples closer to the center are more densely placed, and more scattered far off.
-As a result of this non-uniformity, for the application of the FFT a gridding and inverse-gridding process \cite{Jackson_1991} is required to place them onto a Cartesian grid accumulating additional computation times.
-Note that gridding can be replaced with the application of the non-uniform FFT (NUFFT) \cite{Fourmont_2003}.
+As a result of this non-uniformity, the application of the (inverse) non-uniform FFT (NUFFT) \cite{Fourmont_2003} is required, which includes a (inverse) gridding process \cite{Jackson_1991}, and possibly accumulating additional computation times.

+The main limitation of this study is the fact that experiments were performed retrospectively using fully sampled data.
+It is important to note that comparing Cartesian and non-Cartesian data acquired prospectively could introduce confounding factors such as different contrasts, potentially leading to unfair comparisons.
+Nevertheless, the retrospective approach allowed us to directly compare the performance of DL-based reconstructions on various subsampling patterns, thus enabling a clearer understanding of their relative strengths and limitations.